Not sure how to get into the University of Virginia? We’ve got you covered! Read on to learn everything you need to know about how to get into UVA.

 The University of Virginia sits in the heart of the south, close to the heart of the city of Charlottesville, VA.
 Founded by former United States president, Thomas Jefferson, UVA set out to provide quality education and preserve knowledge for future generations.
 UVA offers majors in Nursing, Arts and Sciences, Architecture, Engineering, Kinesiology, and many more!

-No, UVA is not Ivy League.
-Ivy League schools only exist in the Northeastern United States.
-However, UVA counts as a Public Ivy or a highly ranked public university that rivals the Ivy Leagues schools on all the national college rankings.
+No, UVA is not a part of the Ivy League.
+Ivy League schools are private universities that are only located in the northeastern United States.
+However, it is considered a Public Ivy.
+UVA is highly ranked and provides a standard of education that rivals the Ivy Leagues’.

 As a high-ranking college, the University of Virginia makes for one of the best educational opportunities for any student looking to go to college in the United States.
-If you enjoy the Southern US, prefer going to a public school over a private one, and want to go into a career in business, nursing, science, or arts, consider applying to UVA.
+If you enjoy the Southern US and want to be a part of a community full of leaders willing to break barriers and advance knowledge, then UVA might just be the school for you!